KaMI-tools-project/KaMi-lib/README.md

 ### Transcription performance (HTR/OCR)

-The performance metrics are calculated from the distances from Levensthein mentioned above.
+The performance metrics are calculated with the Levenshtein distances mentioned above.

 - **WER**: Word Error Rate, proportion of words bearing at least one recognition error.